The Lowdown on Depression Counseling and the Global Context

-Depression is a relatively common medical illness with can affect most people at any time of their life.
+Depression is a relatively common medical illness which can affect most people at any time of their life.
 The causes of depression can be varied.
 What is now getting clearer is that >50% of major depression can be genetically linked.
-Another large part can be due to stressors during childhood or in the present Whatever the cause, we also know that depression leads to alteration of certain hormones in your body.
-Cortisol level : consistently elevated level: consistently low Brain Volumes in severe untreated depression :Low on Imaging studies
+Another large part can be due to stressors during childhood or in the present.
+Whatever the cause, we also know that depression leads to alteration of certain hormones in your body.

 How do people with depression feel?
 What do they describe it as?